David Larock in Home Buying, Mortgages and Finance

 Land Transfer Tax: This is usually the largest single charge.
 It’s calculated by taking your purchase price and multiplying it by a table of rates that rise with the purchase price.
 The top rate of 2% kicks in after $400,000, which means you pay 2% in tax on every dollar that you spend over $400,000.
 I know.
 Ouch.
 At least first-time home buyers get a rebate of up to $2,000.

 Legal Fees and Disbursements: The lawyer’s fee for his/her time can only be estimated until you get a quote.
 Don’t be shy to ask for one.
 Fees vary tremendously from lawyer to lawyer and this is often more a matter of law firm pricing policy than differences in the service.
 Ideally, use a firm that is personally recommended by someone you trust.
 Standard disbursements include registering the deed and mortgage charge, performing a title search and preparing your tax certificate.
 Each disbursement includes a standard administration fee with the lawyer’s time added on top.
-[Note: when costs are estimated, our calculator gives you a range thPAIDat adjusts based on your house price – it’s not exact but it gets pretty close.]
+[Note: when costs are estimated, our calculator gives you a range that adjusts based on your house price – it’s not exact but it gets pretty close.]

 Closing Adjustments: These are reimbursements to the seller for any payments that were made for a period extending beyond the closing date.
 Put another way, you are reimbursing the seller for the portion of each charge that applies to the time when you are the owner.
 Examples include property taxes and condo maintenance fees.